A New k-Space Model for Non-Cartesian Fourier Imaging: Analysis of the Image-Domain Voxel Model

 As can be seen, the voxel-based model is equivalent to a k-space model that expresses the Fourier signal $F(k)$ as a linear combination of uniform shifts of the k-space function $\xi_N^{(\Delta x)}(k)$, modulated by the function $\Phi(k)$.
 It is perhaps remarkable how much the structure of Eq.~\eqref{eq:img-model-kbn} resembles that of Eq.~\eqref{eq:img-model}, just in opposite domains -- both involve uniform shifts of a given function, although functions $\varphi(x)$ and $ \xi_N^{(\Delta x)}(k)$ often have very different behavior.

-Notably, Dirichlet kernels are sometimes called ``periodic sinc functions" because of their periodicity characteristics -- in this case, $ \xi_N^{(\Delta x)}(k)$ is periodic with period $1/\Delta x$ for even $N$.
-This means that the voxel-based model will always be implicitly associated with some degree of quasi-periodicity in k-space, and will exhibit strict periodicity if $\Phi(k)=1$ (which corresponds to the common choice of taking $\varphi(x)$ to be a Dirac delta function).
-This structure is unrealistic, as real k-space will generally not be periodic or quasi-periodic.

-An important consequence of Eq.~\eqref{eq:img-model-kbn} is that shifted k-space basis functions corresponding to large $|n|$ will ``wrap" from one side of k-space to the other, as illustrated in Fig.~\ref{fig:periodicity}.
-This is potentially undesirable, as it forces unrealistic coupling between the two sides of k-space, which should normally be independent from one another in the absence of additional prior information.
-Notably, this can even cause information from one side of k-space to incorrectly leak to the other side of k-space during reconstruction, as also illustrated in Fig.~\ref{fig:periodicity}.
-Of course, this problem could have been avoided with a different image model that did not induce Dirichlet kernels in k-space.
+While Eq.~\eqref{eq:img-model-kbn} follows trivially from Eq.~\eqref{eq:img-model}, we are unaware of any prior critiques of the structure of Eq.~\eqref{eq:img-model-kbn} for model-based reconstruction or suggestions that it might be undesirable.
+From this perspective, it is important to note that Dirichlet kernels are sometimes called ``periodic sinc functions" because of their periodicity characteristics -- in this case, $ \xi_N^{(\Delta x)}(k)$ is periodic with period $1/\Delta x$ for even $N$.
+This periodicity is relevant because the k-space basis functions in Eq.~\eqref{eq:img-model-kbn} are distributed across an interval that is also roughly $1/\Delta x$ in length (from $k\approx -1/(2\Delta x)$ to $k\approx +1/(2\Delta x)$).
+The result is that the basis functions corresponding to large $|n|$ must wrap-around from one side of k-space to the other, as illustrated in Fig.~\ref{fig:periodicity}.\footnote{For improved visualization, Fig.~\ref{fig:periodicity} uses a relatively small value of $N$ (i.e., $N=80$), although similar behavior is also observed with larger $N$.} This is potentially undesirable, as it forces unrealistic coupling between the two sides of k-space, which should normally be largely independent from one another in the absence of additional prior information.
+Notably, this can even cause information from one side of k-space to incorrectly leak to the other side of k-space during reconstruction, \footnote{Dirichlet structure and leakage of information from one side of k-space to the other can also occur for certain non-Cartesian Fourier reconstruction approaches that are not model-based, such as convolution gridding \cite{osullivan1985, fessler2007}.} as also illustrated in Fig.~\ref{fig:periodicity}.\footnote{In practice, this leakage effect may not have much practical impact with high-resolution data where there is little energy near the edge of k-space, although may have a more substantial impact in low-resolution scenarios.} Of course, this problem could have been avoided with a different image model that did not induce Dirichlet kernels in k-space.